- Professional skills, world travel and mentoring can translate into fulfilling ways to have a purpose-driven retirement

 - Consider your work experience, personal strategies and vision for retirement when creating your plan for charitable giving in retirement

 - It's important to create a giving plan that takes a variety of considerations into account - from philanthropic goals to family obligations to risk management

 Are you planning on a purpose-driven retirement?
 Having more time to give back to the causes or people you care about may become more important to you after leaving work, but planning for it can begin much earlier.
-This is especially true if you’re looking to implement charitable giving into a longer-term tax strategy.

 The first step?
 Determining how you’d like to give back.
 Once you’ve decided what you’d like to support, your financial advisor can help you create a giving plan that aligns with your values, your tax diversification strategy and your financial goals.

 If helping others is important to you, here are several practical ways to fulfill that goal.

 After leaving the workforce, you may want to continue to apply your professional skills to causes you’re passionate about.
 Consider working with organizations that will tap into your skill set while providing personal fulfillment.
 If you’ve already been making connections with community organizations outside of work hours, then skills-based volunteering — using your career expertise to help others — may be a natural progression for you.

 If you become indispensable to a charitable organization and love spending your days there, you may be able to move into a paid leadership or administrative role.
 Should this become an option, make sure to talk to your financial advisor and tax professional about planning for a supplemental income in retirement.

 Giving around the globe